The src/target Directory

 Strings

-Strings are implemented as 4 bytes to encode the length, and then a 0-terminated a la C string.
+Strings are implemented as 4 bytes to encode the length, and then a 0-terminated C-like string.
 The length part is due to conformance to the Tiger Reference Manual, which specifies that 0 is a regular character that can be part of the strings, but it is nevertheless terminated by 0 to be compliant with SPIM/Nolimips print syscall.
 This might change in the future.

 Special Strings